 Therefore, the judge ruled that Zalesiak was not a professional gambler, and could only deduct his gambling losses on Schedule A. However, since the IRS had initially denied even that deduction, he was able to cut his losses.

 Understanding the differences between casual and professional gamblers will help you ensure your gambling clients play their cards right on their tax returns!

-Editor’s note: This article originally published on Firm of the Future.
+Editor’s note: This article was originally published on the Firm of the Future blog.